Human-Connection/quill-url-embeds/README.md

 Checks for URLs during typing and pasting and automatically converts them to embeds.

-Needs an REST endpoint, that provides meta infos for URLs.
+Needs a REST endpoint, that provides meta infos for URLs.

 ## Install